Sponsor a child in El Salvador

 Poverty is still omnipresent in present-day El Salvador.
 Around 25 per cent of the population lack access to clean drinking water and decent sanitation.
 The number of people living on less than two US dollars a day is at a staggering 30 per cent.

-But even employment does not always guarantee a way out of poverty: owing to very low wages, roughly 15 per cent of working Salvadorans belong to what is known as "the working poor".
+But even employment does not always guarantee a way out of poverty: owing to very low wages, roughly 15 per cent of working Salvadorans belong to what is known as "the working under pressured people".
 The little money they make is simply not enough to escape poverty.

 According to the Gini Index, an indicator that measures the inequality of wealth distribution in a country, El Salvador is characterised by a highly unequal society.
 Consequently, only one fifth of all Salvadoran parents believe that their children will one day live a life that is better than their own.